 For even more fun and awesome things to do in Chicago, check out this post on seven of my favorite things to do in Chicago.

 A trip to Chicago is incomplete for many until they’ve had some of Chicago’s signature deep dish pizza.
-Although Giordano’s and Lou Malnati’s get most of the hype around here, my favorite deep dish joint to take friends and family to is Gino’s East.
+Although Giordano’s and Lou Malnati’s get the most hype around here, my favorite deep dish joint to take friends and family to is Gino’s East.
 With several locations in and around the city, Gino’s East is a Chicago classic.
 Not only do they serve delicious deep dish pizza, they also brew their own beer and serve decadent desserts like their super moist and delicious deep dish brownie.
 If deep dish pizza is on your list, you would be remiss to skip Gino’s East.

 Girl and the Goat

 Girl and the Goat is a Chicago classic.
-In fact, it may actually be a crime for anyone who’s lived in the city for more than a few of years to have never experienced a meal at Girl and the Goat.
+In fact, it may actually be a crime for anyone who’s lived in the city for more than a few years to have never experienced a meal at Girl and the Goat.
 Food here is served family style, and the rotating menu features fresh ingredients that come together in bold, globally inspired flavors.

 I would highly recommend making a reservation here as far in advance as possible, as the demand here is high.
 If you are unable to make a reservation, I would recommend walking in at 4:30 p.m. when the restaurant opens and trying to grab a seat at the bar or lounge area.